Mnmbrane/serial_tui/DESIGN.md

 ### What We're Building

 SerialTUI is a terminal UI for serial port communication.
-Think of it as a powerful replacement for tools like `minicom`, `screen`, or PuTTY's serial console, but with:
+Think of it as a powerful replacement for tools like `teraterm`, or PuTTY's serial console, but with:

 - Multiple ports at once (up to 255)
 - Vim-style keyboard navigation